TEOS-10/GSW-Haskell/README.md

     % cd GSW-Haskell
     % mkdir gsw_fortran
     % (cd gsw_fortran && unzip $(DOWNLOAD)/gsw_fortran_v3_03.zip)
+    % edit the location of gsw_data_v3.0.dat if necessary (see below)
     % make obj
     % stack build
     % stack test

 will build the library.
 Building and testing rely on [stack](https://github.com/commercialhaskell/stack).
-See files under test/ for usage.
+See files under Test/ for usage.

 If a different version from 3.03 is to be used;